agarwalamit252/hiring-engineers/answers.md

 with the configuration: <img width="579" alt="Curl Command" src="https://user-images.githubusercontent.com/102629064/161340514-19c9e890-dd37-496e-b533-81e8d482266e.png">

 Here is the result of the curl command: <img width="1116" alt="APM Curl Command Results" src="https://user-images.githubusercontent.com/102629064/161340709-0c528085-3aac-4e6a-ac58-9ae5f198f694.png">

+I know traces still need to flow into the DataDog agent and I think this will be a learning for me.
+I feel like I am really close but just not there.

 2) Bonus Question: What is the difference between a Service and a Resource?